anilca-lab/FIS-Mod4-Project/README.md

 # FIS-Mod4-Project
-This project examines the relationship between crime rate and the stop-question-frisk policy change in NYC.
+This project examines the relationship between the overall effectiveness of the police and the stop-question-frisk policy change in NYC.

 Date: December 2019